-Upon revising our Spanish RMBS criteria, we placed our rating on the class B notes under criteria observation.
-Following our review of the transaction's performance and the application of our updated criteria for rating Spanish RMBS transactions, the rating is no longer under criteria observation.
+Upon revising our Spanish RMBS criteria, we placed our ratings on the class A2, B, C, and D notes under criteria observation.
+Following our review of the transaction's performance and the application of our updated criteria for rating Spanish RMBS transactions, the ratings are no longer under criteria observation.

-Our weighted-average foreclosure frequency (WAFF) assumptions have decreased due to the calculation of the effective loan-to-value (LTV) ratio, which is based on 80% original LTV (OLTV) and 20% current LTV (CLTV).
-Under our previous criteria, we used only the OLTV.
+Our weighted-average foreclosure frequency (WAFF) assumptions have decreased due to the calculation of the effective loan-to-value (LTV) ratio, which is based on 80% original LTV (OLTV) and 20% current LTV (CLTV) ratio.
+Under our previous criteria, we used only the OLTV ratio.
 Our WAFF assumptions also declined because of the transaction's decrease in arrears.
-In addition, our weighted-average loss severity assumptions (WALS) have decreased, due to the lower CLTV and lower market value declines.
+In addition, our weighted-average loss severity (WALS) assumptions have decreased, due to the lower CLTV ratio and lower market value declines.
 The reduction in our WALS is partially offset by the increase in our foreclosure cost assumptions.